-These include buildings occupied by City staff; such as the Civic Centre, Harman Park Community Centre, Library, Museum and Operations Centre, community buildings available for casual and/or seasonal hire, premises leased to commercial or community entities and facilities managed by a contract/ tender or other arrangement.
+These include buildings occupied by City staff; such as the Civic Centre, Belmont Hub, Harman Park Community Centre, Library, Museum and Operations Centre, community buildings available for casual and/or seasonal hire, premises leased to commercial or community entities and facilities managed by a contract/ tender or other arrangement.

-In addition to buildings and facilities, resource use is associated with Public Open Space (primarily for irrigation), fuel consumption by vehicle fleet and plant, street lighting and auxiliary lighting.
+In addition to buildings and facilities, resource use is associated with Public Open Space management (primarily for irrigation), fuel consumption by vehicle fleet and plant, street lighting and auxiliary lighting.

-In 2016 the City commenced subscription to Planet Footprint monitoring software, to assist in managing energy and Scheme water consumption.
+In 2016 the City commenced subscription to Planet Footprint monitoring software (now named Azility), to assist in managing energy and Sscheme water consumption.
 The majority of water for irrigation is sourced from groundwater or stormwater, with a superficial groundwater licence allocation of 7500 kL per hectare of Public Open Space, per year.